jeeb/avisynth/distrib/Readme/readme_history.txt

 - Resizers: don't use crop at special edge cases to avoid inconsistent results across different parameters/color spaces
 - Fix: Histogram 'classic': rare incomplete histogram shown in multithreading environment
 - Fix: ImageReader and ImageWriter: if path is "" then it works from/to the current directory.
+- GeneralConvolution: Allow 7x7 and 9x9 matrices (was: 3x3 and 5x5)
+- GeneralConvolution: All 8-32 bit formats (was: RGB32 only): YUY2 is converted to/from YV16, RGB24/32/48/64 are treated as planar RGB internally
+  Since 32 bit float input is now possible, matrix elements and bias parameter now is of float type.
+  When the clip is 8-16 bits, they are converted to integer before use.
+- GeneralConvolution: Allow chroma subsampled formats to have their luma _or_ chroma processed.
+E.g. set chroma=false for a YV12 input.
+- GeneralConvolution: new parameters: boolean luma (true), boolean chroma(true), boolean alpha(true)
+    Default: process all planes.
+For RGB: luma and chroma parameters are ignored.
+    Unprocessed planes are copied.
+Using alpha=false makes RGB32 processing faster, usually A channel is not needed.
+- GeneralConvolution: MT friendly parameter parsing

 20180702 r2728
 --------------